Tag: leader

 Lastly, though, is the part where there are two problems.
 Those in authority often like neither rebels (which is understandable) or mavericks.
 Thus they limit the catalyst for .
 In addition, leaders also must be able to admit that they were wrong regularly and openly, and church culture doesn’t like that much, let alone the leaders.
 Thus the mavericks are turned into rebels by those who dislike challenge and/or change.

-Church and leadership starts with submission to Jesus Christ, the Spirit, and God the (not necessarily in that order).
+Church and Christian leadership starts with submission to Jesus Christ, the Spirit, and God the (not necessarily in that order).
 Without that submission, one of the biggest points is missed.

 Oh, God, you have called us to be humble, and we often fail at that.
-You call us to yield our will to yours, and we often fail at that.
-You us despite our failings, and for that, we give you praise.
+You us to yield our will to yours, and we often fail at that.
+You love us despite our failings, and for that, we give you praise.
 As we walk through this life with our fellow Christians, help us to submit to you and to one another in love.
 Amen.

 1) Have you ever seen a “rebel” leader?
 What was the context?
 What was the result?